Motorway Services Online

 Incidents

-In November 2014 the eastbound service area was closed for four days after diesel was spilled across the exit slip road.
+The eastbound service area was closed for four days in November 2014, after diesel was spilled across the exit slip road.

-Early on the morning of 14 November 2017 the refurbished entrance to the westbound services was severely damaged when two vehicles were deliberately driven in to it, in order to access and steal a cash machine.
+Early on the morning of 14 November 2017, the refurbished entrance to the westbound service area was severely damaged when two vehicles were deliberately driven in to it, in order to access and steal a cash machine.
 The amenity building, which had customers in it at the time, was closed for several hours to allow for investigations and an inspection of the structure.

 < return to main page (Rownhams)